MikeWise2718/markdowndocs/python/pythononvscode.md

 More explanation of what this does can be found in the post fromLVT:

 # Extentions
-You will want make sure the following extneions are up to date:
+You will want make sure the following extensions are up to date:
  - Don Jaymanne python extention
  - pylint (?)

- something else